. Analysis of a rhythm and determination of its characteristics.

 figure 1-e.1, Autoperiodogram, Periodogram, Amplitude Discrete Fourier Transforms Figure 1-e.2) requiring equispaced

-Figure 1-d.1: Rats: Spectrum of Percent Rhythm per the Population Mean
+Figure 1-d.1: Rats: Spectrum of Percent Rhythm according to the Population Mean

 Cosinor.
 This allows detection of the period, interval of periods by the ellipse test (confidence interval in blue).